rwkama1/HotelTS/README.md

 # HOTEL

-This package contains a backend of what would be the logic of a hotel software, the architecture used is made in 3 layers
+This package contains a backend of what would be the logic of a hotel software
 ## Requirements

 #### User management for the system.